 Can I use my ID Card as a bus pass?

-No. If you do, your ID Card may be confiscated by the Port Authority and you may be subject to disciplinary action.
-Our agreement with the Port Authority requires use of this service be limited to students and employees only.
-Any student, faculty or staff member who engages in any behavior which might encourage, permit or contribute to use of this privilege by anyone not eligible to do so will be deemed in violation of the standards of the university community.
+No. If you do, your ID Card may be confiscated and you may be subject to disciplinary action.
+Our agreement with Port Authority requires use of this service be limited to students and employees only.
+Any student, faculty or staff member who engages in any behavior which might encourage, permit or contribute to the use of this privilege by anyone not eligible to do so will be deemed in violation of the standards of the university community.
 Specifically, any such action will be considered theft of university services and will subject the individual to the potential of expulsion and/or termination of employment.
 If convicted of related criminal charges - such as theft of deception, theft of services, or forgery - the person charged may be sentenced to a term of imprisonment of up to two years.
-Therefore, we urge all members of the community to uphold the integrity of this agreement.
+Therefore, we strongly urge all members of the community to uphold the integrity of this agreement.